Kingsbarn Dividend Opportunity ETF (DVDN)

 Investors should not rely upon the historical 30-Day SEC Yield when considering an investment in DVDN as past results may not be indicative of future dividend distributions by companies in the DVDN portfolio.

-The Distribution Yield is the annual yield an investor would receive if the most recent Fund distribution stayed the same going forward.
-The yield represents a single distribution from the Fund and does not represent the total return of the Fund.
-The yield is calculated by annualizing the most recent distribution and dividing by the Fund NAV from the as-of date.
+The Distribution Rate is the annual rate an investor would receive if the most recent Fund distribution stayed the same going forward.
+The rate represents a single distribution from the Fund and does not represent the total return of the Fund.
+The rate is calculated by annualizing the most recent distribution and dividing it by the FUND NAV from the as-of-date.

-Investors should not rely upon the Distribution Yield when considering an investment in DVDN as past results may not be indicative of future dividend distributions by companies in the DVDN portfolio.
+Investors should not rely upon the Distribution Rate when considering an investment in DVDN as past results may not be indicative of future dividend distributions by companies in the DVDN portfolio.